garden-io/garden/docs/reference/module-types/exec.md

         - # POSIX-style path or filename of the directory or file(s) to copy to the target.
           source:

-          # POSIX-style path or filename to copy the directory or file(s), relative to the build directory.
+          # POSIX-style path or filename to copy the directory or file(s), relative to the build directory (or the
+          # module
-          # Defaults to to same as source path.
+          # source directory if `copyToSourceDir = true`).
+Defaults to to same as source path.
           target: ''

+          # If set to true, Garden will copy the directory or file(s) to the module source directory, instead of the
+          # Garden build directory (under `.garden/build/<module-name>`).
+          copyToSourceDir: false

   # The command to run to perform the build.
   #
-  # By default, the command is run inside the Garden build directory (under .garden/build/<module-name>).
+  # By default, the command is run inside the Garden build directory (under `.garden/build/<module-name>`).
   # If the top level `local` directive is set to `true`, the command runs in the module source directory instead.
   command: []